freespace/simplekml/README.txt

     kml.save("botanicalgarden.kml")

 See the http://simplekml.readthedocs.org for usage and reference.
-Visit http://code.google.com/p/simplekml/ for the homepage.
+Visit https://pypi.python.org/pypi/simplekml/ to download the latest version.